Trusted Dekalb County Traffic Court Lawyers

 In such cases, you must be physically present in court on the date and location listed on your citation.
 In addition to the fines, your failure to appear as stipulated may lead to the forfeiture of your bond, the issuance of an arrest warrant, and the suspension of your license.

-Any time you are required to appear in court, it is ideal to have an attorney on your side.
+Any time you are required to appear in the Dekalb County court, it is ideal to have an attorney on your side.
 This can provide the information, representation, and confidence you need to get a fair hearing and the best outcome.